-USD m 31.3.24 31.12.23 Financial liabilities related to unit-linked investment contracts 16,543 15,922 Securities financing transactions 4,897 6,927 Over-the-counter debt instruments and other 2,422 1,566 Funding from UBS Group AG 2,931 2,950 Total other financial liabilities designated at fair value 26,794 27,366 e) Other non-financial liabilities
+USD m 31.3.24 31.12.23 Financial liabilities related to unit-linked investment contracts 16,543 15,922 Securities financing transactions 4,897 6,927 Over-the-counter debt instruments and other 2,422 1,566 Funding from UBS Group AG 1 2,931 2,950 Total other financial liabilities designated at fair value 26,794 27,366 1 The Funding from UBS Group AG consists of subordinated debt of UBS AG and its subsidiaries toward UBS Group AG.
+Subordinated debt consists of uns secured debt obligations that are contractua ally subordinated e) Other non-financial liabilities

-The Funding from UBS Group AG consists of subordinated debt of UBS AG and its subsidiaries toward UBS Group AG.
+1 The Funding from UBS Group AG consists of subordinated debt of UBS AG and its subsidiaries toward UBS Group AG.
 Subordinated debt consists of unsecured debt obligations that are contractually subordinated in right of payment to all other present and future non-subordinated obligations of the respective issuing entity.